dheerajjalagam14/portfolio/README.md

 Front end developer portfolio.

-This was developed purely using Html and Css without any libraries, frameworks or javascript.
+This was developed purely using HTML and CSS without any libraries, frameworks or JavaScript.